facebook/componentkit/_docs/12-component-controllers.md

 @property (nonatomic, assign, readonly) BOOL isPlaying;   // Different components may have different values (part of component state)
 @end

-// We declare the component controller before the component implementation
+// In order to provide the component controller class in the `+ (Class<CKComponentControllerProtocol>)controllerClass`
-// in order to return the controller class in the `+ (Class<CKComponentControllerProtocol>)controllerClass` method.
+// method, we have to declare the controller before the component's implementation.
 @interface MySongComponentController : CKComponentController
 @end